Applesauce is easy to make and is super kid-friendly. Add more flavor by mixing in other fruits like this Sugar Free Strawberry Apple Sauce.

 What does this have to do with applesauce?

-My Sugar-Free Applesauce with Strawberries is easy to make and even easier to eat.
+It is ridiculously easy to make and even more ridiculously easier to eat.
 My daughter licks her bowl clean.
 Ok, it’s not strawberry season and I did use frozen strawberries, which can be just as nutritious as fresh.
 A little fusion of summer and fall in a jar.

 And, I was able to can some to give as gifts this December.
 But I suspect my kids will break into them beforehand!